-Total direct GHG emission for the Iligan Plant is 6,373 metric tons of CO_2 equivalent in 2019 based on fuel oil consumption.
-Source of emission factors and global warming potential (GWP) rates used is the US Environmental Protection Agency (EPA).
+In 2023, total direct GHG emission for Iligan Plant is 8,016.62 metric tons of CO_2 equivalent based on fuel oil and diesel consumption, while for MPBP Plant is 3.74 metric tons of CO_2 equivalent based on diesel consumption.
+Source of emission factors and global warming potential (GWP) rates is the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard, revised edition.